StohnCoin-Projects/StohnCoin/README.md

 What is Stohncoin Core?
 ---------------------

-Stohncoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+Stohncoin Core connects to the Stohncoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Bitcoin Core is available in the [doc folder](/doc).

 License
 -------